top of page

 If you’re planning to take the digital SAT test, you’re focused on scores, prep strategies, and deadlines.
 But there’s another piece of the puzzle that often gets overlooked, what does the SAT Exam cost?

 Education can be expensive if not planned properly.
-At IvyStride, we understand this, which is why we leave no stone unturned while preparing your child for the SAT.
-Our fall SAT preparation batch offers customized practice test series, mentorship, counseling, and effective essay coaching.
+At IvyStrides, we understand this, which is why we leave no stone unturned while preparing your child for the SAT.
+Our SAT preparation programs offer customized practice test series, mentorship, counseling, and effective strategies.
 This preparation is a smart move towards achieving a high success rate on the SAT exams.

-At IvyStrides, we believe SAT prep should be accessible, transparent, and focused..
-That’s why we created this transparent guide to every fee, every waiver, and every smart move you can make to avoid surprise charges.
+At IvyStrides, we believe test prep should be accessible, transparent, and focused.
+That's why we created this transparent guide to every smart move you can make to avoid surprise charges.

 Here’s why this guide matters:

-• We break down every fee registration, score reports, cancellations, international surcharges clearly and simply.
+• We break down registration, score reports, cancellations, and international surcharges clearly and simply.

 • We explain how to qualify for a fee waiver (yes, even internationally in some cases).